Home

 If you've tried out WebAssembly, you'll be familiar with the concept of a module.
 Roughly speaking, a module corresponds to a single .wasm

 file, with functions, memory, imports and exports, and so on.
 These "core" modules can run in the browser, or via a separate runtime such as Wasmtime or WAMR.
-A module is defined by the WebAssembly Core Specification, and if you compile a program written in Rust, C, Go or whatever for the browser, then a core module is what you'll get.
+A module is defined by the WebAssembly Core Specification, and if you compile a program written in Rust, C, Go or whatever to WebAssembly, then a core module is what you'll get.

-Core modules are, however, limited to describing themselves in terms of a small number of core WebAssembly types such as integers and floating-point numbers.
-Just as in native assembly code, richer types, such as strings or records (structs), have to be represented in terms of integers and floating point numbers, for example by the use of pointers and offsets.
-And just as in native code, those representations are not interchangeable.
-A string in C might be represented entirely differently from a string in Rust, or a string in JavaScript.
+Core modules are, however, limited in how they expose their functionality to the outside world to functions that take and return only a small number of core WebAssembly types (essentially only integers and floating-point numbers).
+Richer types, such as strings, lists, records (a.k.a. structs), etc. have to be represented in terms of integers and floating point numbers, for example by the use of pointers and offsets.
+Those representations are often times not interchangeable across languages.
+For example, a string in C might be represented entirely differently from a string in Rust or in JavaScript.

-For Wasm modules to interoperate, therefore, there needs to be an agreed-upon way for defining those richer types, and an agreed-upon way of expressing them at module boundaries.
+For Wasm modules to interoperate, therefore, there needs to be an agreed-upon way for exposing those richer types across module boundaries.

 The agreement of an interface adds a new dimension to Wasm portability.
 Not only are components portable across architectures and operating systems, but they are now portable across languages.
 A Go component can communicate directly and safely with a C or Rust component.
 It need not even know which language another component was written in - it needs only the component interface, expressed in WIT.
-Additionally, components can be linked into larger graphs, with one component satisfying another's dependencies, and deployed as units.
+Additionally, components can be linked into larger graphs, with one component's exports satisfying another's imports.

 Combined with Wasm's strong sandboxing, this opens the door to yet further benefits.
 By expressing higher-level semantics than integers and floats, it becomes possible to statically analyse and reason about a component's behaviour - to enforce and guarantee properties just by looking at the surface of the component.
 The relationships within a graph of components can be analysed, for example to verify that a component containing business logic has no access to a component containing personally identifiable information.

-Moreover, components interact only through the Canonical ABI.
-Specifically, unlike core modules, components may not export Wasm memory.
+Moreover, a component interacts with a runtime or other components only by calling its imports and having its exports called.
+Specifically, unlike core modules, a component may not export Wasm memory, and thus it cannot indirectly communicate to others by writing to its memory and having others read from that memory.
 This not only reinforces sandboxing, but enables interoperation between languages that make different assumptions about memory - for example, allowing a component that relies on Wasm GC (garbage collected) memory to collaborate with one that uses conventional linear memory.

 Now that you have a better idea about how the component model can help you, take a look at how to build components in your favorite language!